POSTCARDS FROM THE PAST – Colour, Contrast, Balance

 Make sure everyone understands the challenge.

-Establish success criteria with your students, for example, - effective use of the elements of design to communicate a message - visual message is clear and accurate - effective use of watercolour pencil technique - the composition is balanced - written information is accurate and descriptive - able to identify the audience and purpose for the card - paper in good condition
+Establish success criteria with your students, for example, I know I am successful when I have: - used the elements of design effectively to communicate my message - created a visual message that is clear and accurate - used watercolour pencil techniques effectively - created a balanced composition - written information that is accurate and descriptive - identified the audience and purpose for the card - kept the paper in good condition

 Guide students through the steps outlined in this lesson plan.